NBISweden/ReprRes_G_Arnqvist_1305/doc/README.md

 8. **Go.terms.enrichment.R:**

-    Go term enrichment calculation is made using this script. please modify the `read.table` line to specify the input file.
+    Go term enrichment calculation is made using this script.
+    Please modify the `read.table` line to specify the input file.

 ## Contact
 * Göran Arnqvist group, UU: